Third DUI Defense Lawyer Miami

 - License suspension for 10 years

-- Installation of an ignition interlock device for 2 years
+- Installation of an ignition interlock device for two years

 DUI Felony Conviction: (Repeat Offenders or Accidents Involving Serious Bodily Injury)-s.
 316.193 (2),(3) F.S.